pledbrook/lazybones/README.md

 Contributing templates
 ----------------------

+*For a more comprehensive overview, read the [Template Developers Guide](https://github.com/pledbrook/lazybones/wiki/Template-developers-guide)*

 If you have an idea for a project template and want to add it to lazybone's library, then you have two options: